 The money isn’t the most important thing (and thank goodness, because often there’s not much of it)

-I’ve noticed that since I started focusing more on travel writing, my income has taken a serious dip.
+I’ve noticed that since I started focusing more on travel writing, my income from feature writing has taken a serious dip.

 Travel writing can “seem like a time-sucking burden”

-Think you just need to be able to travel and write?
+Think you just need to be able to travel and write to be a travel writer?
 Think again.